Unique sparse decomposition of low rank matrices: Experiments

 to recover one column of $\bA$ (from the optimal $\bu$) by alternating minimization between $\bu$ and $\bv$.
 The above procedure is successively used to recover the rest columns of $\bA$ by projecting $\bY$ onto the complement space spanned by the recovered columns of $\bA$ \cite{ShenHuangspca}.

-Since both SPCA procedures aim to recover $\bA$ with orthonormal columns, to make a fair comparison, we generate $\bA$ by the normalized left singular vectors of $\mb R\in\bb R^{p\times r}$ where $\mb R_{ij} \overset{i.i.d.}{\sim} \mc N(0, 1)$.
-Figure \ref{fig:a_sup} and \ref{fig:b_sup} depict the estimation error of three methods in terms of (\ref{exp:error_def}) for varying $r$ and $\theta$, respectively.
-The estimation errors get larger when either $r$ and $\theta$ increases for all three methods.
-LARS has the worse performance in all scenarios.
-Compared to ADM method, our method has the similar performance for relatively small $\theta$ ($\theta < 0.4$) but has significantly better performance for moderate $\theta$ ($\theta > 0.4$).
-It is also worth mentioning that, in contrast to the established guarantees of our method, there is no theoretical guarantee that the ADM method recovers the ground truth.
+Since both SPCA procedures aim to recover $\bA$ with orthonormal columns, to make a fair comparison, we set $\bA$ equal to the left singular vectors of $\mb Z\in\bb R^{p\times r}$ with $\mb Z_{ij} \overset{i.i.d.}{\sim} \mc N(0, 1)$.
+Figure \ref{fig:a_sup} and \ref{fig:b_sup} depict the estimation error of three methods in terms of (\ref{exp:error_def}) for various choices of $r$ and $\theta$, respectively.
+The estimation errors of all three methods get larger when either $r$ and $\theta$ increases.
+LARS, however, has the worse performance in all scenarios.
+Compared to the ADM method, our method has similar performance for relatively small $\theta$ ($\theta < 0.4$) but has significantly better performance for moderate $\theta$ ($\theta > 0.4$).
+It is also worth mentioning that, in contrast to the established guarantees of our method, there is no theoretical justification that the ADM method recovers the ground truth.